rohitkulkarni08/Flight-Price-Estimation/README.md

 ## Dataset

-The dataset used in this project contains information about flight details and prices.
-[Data Source](https://www.kaggle.com/datasets/nikhilmittal/flight-fare-prediction-mh/code?datasetId=140442&sortBy=dateCreated)
+The [Dataset](https://www.kaggle.com/datasets/nikhilmittal/flight-fare-prediction-mh/code?datasetId=140442&sortBy=dateCreated) used in this project contains information about flight details and prices.

 Key features include: